 13. Showing the Real Price Next to the Sale Price

-Also known as anchoring, seeing the retail price next to a sale price makes it seem like a real bargain.
+Also known as anchoring, this process involves showing the retail price next to a sale price to make it seem like a real bargain.
 For instance, seeing the sale price of $14.99 next to the full price of $19.99 can make you feel as if you are saving big (or perhaps bigger than you actually are).

 By “anchoring” your decision based on the full price, the sale price will appear to be a great deal.
 You often see this tactic at discount grocery stores and off-price department retailers.